Cycle 5 (2015 Deadline)

 This PEER project addresses USAID’s goals of mitigating crime and insecurity in El Salvador.
 By training the Judicial Group participants and creating a crime data sciences lab, the project should provide valuable data sciences resources that increase the competence of the judicial sector.
 By training public school teachers in San Salvador and promoting the development of new STEM curricula that are not focused on rote learning, the project should improve STEM education for at-risk youths, which can help mitigate the lure of gangs and provide the foundation for learning valuable technical skills.
 The focus on training teachers creates a multiplier effect, as these teachers can train their colleagues, and this network can reach more students than other types of programs.
 The training of UFG students also strengthens their marketable job skills and provides a pipeline of valuable government and private sector employees.
 In addition, the crime data sciences lab will be the first project for the new UFG Center for Mathematical Modeling in San Salvador to study crime, violence, and insecurity and their impacts on Salvadoran society.

-Potential Development Impacts: The teacher Bejamín Recinos, one of the beneficiaries of the project, established a Robotics Club in España School, along with his students winning several prizes in the national contest of educational robotics.
-The Concha Viuda de Escalon School developed its second STEM project fair, UFG staff were part of the qualifying jury, evaluating over 50 projects.
+Potential Development Impacts: Teacher Bejamín Recinos, one of the beneficiaries of the project, established a Robotics Club in España School, and with his students won several prizes at the national contest of educational robotics.
+The Concha Viuda de Escalon School conducted its second STEM project fair, where UFG teawere part of the qualifying jury, evaluating over 50 projects.